rosspayn3/rosspayn3/README.md

 ## I'm Ross.
 Welcome to the thing!

 📚 I'm an undergrad at University of Arkansas - Fort Smith in the Information Technology program.
-My focus is in security.
+My concentration is security.

 🎮 My interests include PC gaming, cars, anime, and all things Star Wars.